Job performance: Factors

 In addition to these models dividing performance into dimensions, others have identified different types of behaviors making up performance.

 Types

-Another way to divide up performance is in terms of task and contextual (citizenship and counterproductive) behaviors.
+Another way to classify job performance is in terms of task and contextual (citizenship and counterproductive) behaviors.
 Whereas task performance describes obligatory behaviors, contextual behaviors are behaviors that do not fulfill specific aspects of the job's required role.
 Citizenship behaviors are defined as behaviors which contribute to the goals of the organization through their effect on the social and psychological conditions.
 Counterproductive behaviors, on the other hand, are intentional actions by employees which circumvent the aims of the organization.